John Dillard Bellamy Sr.: Confederate activism in the Civil War

 Two months after moving into the new home, on May 20, 1861, North Carolina officially seceded from the Union.
 Bellamy was a secessionist, and he assumed the honor of heading the welcoming committee when Jefferson Davis visited Wilmington in late May.
 John Jr. described his father as an "ardent Secessionist, Calhoun Democrat, and never after the war ‘reconstructed.’"
 Bellamy was so proud of South Carolina’s secession in December 1860 and so dismayed that many prominent Wilmington families "would not take part in the celebration of South Carolina's withdrawal from the Union, he bought all the empty tar barrels in Wilmington and had them strewn along Front Street...and had a great bonfire and procession at night, three days before the Christmas of 1860.
 He procured a band of music, and headed the marching column himself, at Front and Market Streets, with his little son and namesake, the author, by his side, bearing a torch upon his shoulder!
 It was a night to live always in his memory, and of which he was ever afterwards proud!"

 Marsden Bellamy, the eldest of the sons, had enlisted in the Scotland Neck Cavalry volunteers before the official secession, and later enlisted in the Confederate Navy.
 Just a few months later, his younger brother William would join the Wilmington Rifle Guards.

 As the war continued, Bellamy and his family remained in residence at their new Market Street home until a yellow fever epidemic began to spread throughout Wilmington.
-The family was took refuge at Grovely Plantation.
+The family took refuge at Grovely Plantation.
 On January 15, 1865, Bellamy and his family learned that Fort Fisher had been captured by Union troops under General Alfred H. Terry.
 This was a significant loss to the Confederacy, as Wilmington was the last major port supplying the southern states.

 While the family was still at Grovely Plantation, Federal troops arrived in Wilmington on February 22, having pushed many of the Confederate troops inland.
 Union officers took shelter in the nicer homes in town whose owners had been forced to abandon them.
 The Bellamy House was quickly occupied and chosen to be headquarters for the military staff.